California State Route 138: Future

 A project to widen the highway to four lanes and add shoulders between Avenue T in Palmdale and Highway 18 in Llano was announced by the California Department of Transportation (Caltrans) in 2009.
 Work was projected to be completed by Spring 2012.
 However, as of December 2012, work on the project was still ongoing and several portions remain two lanes.
 Improvements to the 6 mile stretch between Highway 18 and the Los Angeles/San Bernardino County Line, including widening the shoulders and installing rumble strips, were proposed in February 2013, with no timeline for completion being given.

 A proposed bypass to the north of downtown Palmdale has been studied by Caltrans.
 The bypass would be located east of the Antelope Valley Freeway and south of LA/Palmdale Regional Airport along Avenue P-8, reconnecting with the current SR 138 east of Palmdale.

-Caltrans plans to build a 63 mi freeway and transit corridor parallel to State Route 138 and State Route 18, known as the "High Desert Corridor".
-The $8 billion project would include an eight-lane freeway between Lancaster and Victorville, along with a bikeway, rapid transit, and part of Brightline West, a proposed high-speed rail line linking Los Angeles to Las Vegas.
-However, Caltrans put the freeway on hold in 2019.
+Caltrans developed a plan to build a 63 mi freeway and transit corridor parallel to State Route 138 and State Route 18, known as the "High Desert Corridor".
+The $8 billion project would have included an eight-lane freeway between Lancaster and Victorville, along with a bikeway, rapid transit, and part of Brightline West, a proposed high-speed rail line linking Los Angeles to Las Vegas.
+Caltrans put the freeway on hold in 2019.